jon077/Napolean/README.md

 ## World 4: Road to City Hall

 ### 4.1 - Highway to the City
-Sees the angel, frogger style level
+Sees the angel, frogger style level.
+Still standing as a human Napoleon heads

 ### 4.2 - The Bridge
-Angel is larger, swims across the sound and meets the guitarist under the bridge.
+Angel is larger, swims across the sound and meets Pixie Meat under the bridge.

 ### 4.3 - The Coup
 Joins the band, rocks out several songs, culminating with the animals coming to see him.
+When they see him, they start throwing fruit and trash at the stage, but he continues to rock out.
+As he rocks out, he realizes the error of his ways.

+### 4.4 - The Redemption
+After
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDcyMzI1NTMxLDE2MzM4MDMyMDUsLTQ2Nj
-I2MzY5MywyMDYyMjA0MDQ5XX0=
+eyJoaXN0b3J5IjpbLTgwMDg5MTk3Niw0NzIzMjU1MzEsMTYzMz
+gwMzIwNSwtNDY2MjYzNjkzLDIwNjIyMDQwNDldfQ==
 -->